rahmiabi/knights-of-flavor-country/story-plan.md

       + Could look more like an enhanced super soldier or smth since it fights on the frontlines
     + Level 2 - countryside
       + Since this bot planned the attack from afar in the countryside, maybe they appear to be more of a war general rather than a fighter
-      + Im kinda thinking svarog from Honkai star rail and most of his attacks would be perfect to
+      + Im kinda thinking svarog from Honkai star rail and most of his attacks would be perfect too
         ![](https://static.wikia.nocookie.net/houkai-star-rail/images/d/d5/Enemy_Svarog.png/revision/latest?cb=20230501074730)
     + Level 3 - Factory
       + Due to the level being less open then the rest maybe this m3 is more meele focused and has a bunch of swords on it